 First reported by All Facebook, Donette Warren from Andover, Minnesota used Facebook to find a kidney donor for her 10-year-old sick daughter.
-The little girl, named Vivica Loyd was born with six holes in her heart, has had five strokes and more than forty surgeries ccording to kare11.com.
+The little girl, named Vivica Loyd, was born with six holes in her heart and has had five strokes and over forty surgeries, according to kare11.com.

 Warren first posted a message on Facebook asking if anyone could donate a kidney to her daughter and then asked all her friends to repost the message.
 “I was posting on Facebook all day,” Warren said.
 “I was posting the message to help my daughter and to please repost.”

 A stranger by six degrees named Cathy Olsen saw the message on a friend’s wall and volunteered.
 Olsen, a mother of 3 had never had surgery before, but she felt obliged to help.
 Fortunately, Olsen was detirmined a match for Loyd.

 “I couldn’t sit around and watch a girl die, that I knew I was a match for,” Olsen said.
 “I don’t feel like a hero, but it feels great.”